Abortion law by end of year - Irish PM

 Irish abortion referendum: New laws by end of the year - Irish PM

-A new abortion law will be in place by the end of year, Irish Prime Minister Leo Varadkar has said.
+A new abortion law will be in place by the end of the year, Irish Prime Minister Leo Varadkar has said.

 It follows a landslide vote in favour of repealing the Republic of Ireland's constitutional ban on abortion.